milansherman2/EDA-in-Python/README.md

 - Isolated power (numerical): slugging percentage - batting average
 - Home run percentage (numerical): home runs/at-bats.
 We include home run percentage to normalize home runs relative to the number of at-bats.

 After each of these were generated for each player and each game, the data were aggregated by position in order to compare first basemen with other positions.
-Pitchers were excluded from the analysis.
+Pitchers were excluded from the analysis as they are notoriously bad hitters, and they don't even bat in the American League.

 <h2>Results</h2>